Current-induced spin-orbit torques in ferromagnetic and antiferromagnetic systems: Theory of spin-orbit torques

 When $m_z\neq0$ the surface states are gapped, whereas when $m_z=0$, the origin of the band dispersion is only shifted in the {\bf k}-plane.
 If the Fermi energy lies in the gap, quantum anomalous Hall effect emerges, accompanied by a quantized magnetoelectric effect, ${\bf S}=-\frac{e\hbar}{2\pi v}{\bf E}$ \cite{Qi2008,Nomura2011}.
-On the other hand, when the Fermi level lies above the gap, the system is metallic and the SOT possesses both FL and DL components of the form \cite{Garate2010b,Ndiaye2017b}
+On the other hand, when the Fermi level lies above the gap, the system is metallic and the SOT possesses both field-like and damping-like components of the form \cite{Garate2010b,Ndiaye2017b}

 where ${\bm\zeta}||{\bf z}\times{\bf E}$.
-While the FL torque arises from the conventional extrinsic iSGE, the DL torque arising from the intrinsic interband contribution is proportional to $m_z$ and therefore {\em vanishes} when the magnetization lies in the plane of the surface, in sharp contrast with the usual DL torque given in Eq. (\ref{eq:torquedef}) \cite{Ndiaye2017b}.
+While the field-like torque arises from the conventional extrinsic iSGE, the damping-like torque arising from the intrinsic interband contribution is proportional to $m_z$ and therefore {\em vanishes} when the magnetization lies in the plane of the surface, in sharp contrast with the usual damping-like torque given in Eq. (\ref{eq:torquedef}) \cite{Ndiaye2017b}.

-The calculations discussed above are based on the 2D Dirac gas model, i.e, assuming that the transport is confined to the interface and that surface states remain intact in the presence of the proximate FM layer.
+The calculations discussed above are based on the 2D Dirac gas model, i.e, assuming that the transport is confined to the interface and that surface states remain intact in the presence of the proximate ferromagnetic layer.
 Such a model presents two major drawbacks though.
 First, orbital hybridization between the transition metal and the topological insulator substantially alters the surface states at Fermi energy.
 The presence of magnetic adatoms shifts the Dirac cone downward in energy \cite{Honolka2012,Scholz2012,Ye2012b}, and favor the presence of additional metallic bands with Rashba-like character across the Fermi level \cite{Zhang2016d,Marmolejo-Tejada2017}.